-The medical community has noticed an unusual increase in hepatitis A cases resulting from person-to-person contact among specific groups since 2016.
-Dutchess County began to see a similar cases beginning late-October 2019.
+The medical community has noticed an unusual increase in hepatitis A cases nationwide resulting from person-to-person contact among specific groups.
+Dutchess County lso seen an increase in similar cases beginning late-October 2019.
 Healthcare providers have been alerted with specific guidance.

 While there have been no cases of measles in Dutchess County, the Department of Behavioral & Community Health (DBCH) considers measles to be a potentially emergent disease, given recent outbreaks in neighboring counties.
 DBCH has issued the following:

 *Healthcare providers who need assistance may call DBCH at 845-486-3402.

 DBCH Public Health Alert (07/16/2019)

 The Department of Behavioral & Community Health encourages local providers to consider the following: